-Abbas issues ultimatum to Israel in harsh UN address
+Frustrated Abbas gives Israel ultimatum in harsh UN address

 Abbas spoke against a backdrop showing the Al-Aqsa mosque in Jerusalem, a flashpoint holy site sacred to Muslims and Jews, and a series of maps of the region showing Israel’s territorial expansion over several decades of war and conflict.

-He said he was willing to negotiate final borders over the coming year but that if Israel did not ultimately end its occupation of the West Bank and east Jerusalem, territories it seized in the 1967 war, then he would reconsider recognition of Israel.
-Israel annexed east Jerusalem shortly after the war in a move that is not internationally recognized.
+He said he was willing to negotiate final borders over the coming year but that if Israel did not ultimately end its occupation of territories seized in the 1967 war, then he would reconsider recognition of Israel.

 “If this is not achieved, why maintain recognition of Israel based on the 1967 borders?”
 Abbas said.
 He also threatened to confront Israel at the International Court of Justice.